Sherars Falls: Location

-Sherars Falls is located in Tygh Valley and is crossed upstream by notorious Sherars Bridge for Barlow Road.
-The road is historically the place where wagon trains crossed the Deschutes River at and proceeded west in order to bypass The Dalles.
+Sherars Falls is located east of Tygh Valley and north of Maupin.
+It is crossed upstream by Sherar's Bridge for Barlow Road.
+The road is historically the place where wagon trains crossed the Deschutes River and proceeded west in order to bypass The Dalles.

 Fishing

 The waters of Sherars Falls are located in the heart of the Warm Springs Indian Reservation.
 The waterfall and its surroundings are a well-known location for Tribal fishing for salmon and steelhead for subsistence purposes using the traditional dip-nets technique.
 This method has been used by tribes to fish in the particularly rough waters of waterfalls and rapids.
 The setting around the waterfall makes it a prime location to use dip-net fishing.
-Many fisherfolk reach from surrounding boulders although several platforms have been erected by the local tribe members.
+Many fishermen reach from surrounding boulders although several platforms have been erected by the local tribe members.
 Only tribal members are permitted to fish on and around these structures by federal permit issued to the Warm Springs Reservation.